framelab-univaq/llm-agents-hub/docs/conferences.md

 # Conferences & Workshops

-Recurring conferences and focused workshops that frequently feature **LLM-based agents**, tool use, web/navigation, multi-agent systems, and evaluation.

-> Tip: link to the **official site** for each venue/workshop; keep descriptions to one line.
+Major venues and workshops relevant to agentic AI.
+The table lists Name, Theme, and the Official site/CFP.

 | Name | Description | Link |
 |---|---|---|